-The evaluation team used data collected from focus group interviews with staff and leadership during county site visits to the 11 participating Child Support Services offices, recordings and direct observations of caseworker interactions with parents, and program data to inform ratings.
-Interviews with noncustodial parents and custodial parents were conducted following site visits to provide case examples that highlight the impact of the 2Gen approach for individual parents.
+For the implementation study, the evaluation team used data collected from focus group interviews with staff and leadership during county site visits to the 11 participating Child Support Services offices, recordings and direct observations of caseworker interactions with parents, and program data to inform ratings.
+Interviews with noncustodial parents and custodial parents were conducted following site visits to provide case examples that highlight the value of the 2Gen approach for individual parents.